arnicas/interactive-vis-course/Week5/README.md

 * Margins set up with an object (margin.top...)
 * Scales that use the margin settings.
 * A label on the X axis, positioned with transform, translate.
-* A special case color on the "World" dot, using an if statement.
+* A special case color on the one of the dots, using an if statement.
 * CSS rule for circle fill that refers to a class (circle.something).
 * Extra credit (4pt): A rotated Y axis label.